 Maybe the Department of Agriculture will get interested.

-Here are a couple things about MGM that the CIA didn’t see fit to tell us about.
+Here are a few things about MGM that the CIA didn’t see fit to tell us about.
 It seems sadopedophilia and sensory/emotional lobotomy is very relevant to the CIA’s mission of domination and subjugation.